jmurty/jamesmurty.com/content/openid-delegation-why-and-how.md

 which allows you to comment on blog posts after logging in with an OpenID.
-Prior to adding the `openid2.*` tags I found that although Blogger would allow me to authenticate and post comments, it would replace my delegating identity *jamesmurty.com* with the delegated version *jmurty.pip.verisignlabs.com*.
+Prior to adding the `openid2.*` tags I found that although Blogger would allow me to authenticate and post comments, it would replace my delegating identity *james.murty.co* with the delegated version *jmurty.pip.verisignlabs.com*.
 This meant that the delegation was essentially useless, since anyone clicking on the nickname for my comment would end up at an empty Verisign PIP landing page instead of my